Physical Therapy

 If therapeutic interventions are needed, the therapist then creates an individualized treatment plan and functional objective goals.
 The team incorporates play into the techniques so that these goals are achievable and fun!

-Overall, these therapists are here to help clients participate in age appropriate games with peers, return to prior levels of function before any injury, and help each child meet their highest potential.
+Overall, these therapists are here to help clients participate in age appropriate activities with peers, return to prior levels of function before any injury, and help each child meet their highest potential.